32

 5.0

-written over 10 years ago
+written about 11 years ago

 I personally use Fossil because it's amazingly efficient.
 It's one simple program with no dependencies, I can put it anywhere and use it, needs no libraries or admin privileges.